jusales3270/ChatBTV/docs/CONTRIBUTING.md

-# Contributing to Open WebUI
+# Contributing to ChatBTV

 🚀 **Welcome, Contributors!** 🚀

 Your interest in contributing to Open WebUI is greatly appreciated.
 This document is here to guide you through the process, ensuring your contributions enhance the project effectively.
-Let's make Open WebUI even better, together!
+Let's make ChatBTV even better, together!

 ## 📌 Key Points

-### 🦙 Ollama vs. Open WebUI
+### 🦙 Ollama vs. ChatBTV

-It's crucial to distinguish between Ollama and Open WebUI:
+It's crucial to distinguish between Ollama and ChatBTV:

-- **Open WebUI** focuses on providing an intuitive and responsive web interface for chat interactions.
+- **ChatBTV** focuses on providing an intuitive and responsive web interface for chat interactions.
 - **Ollama** is the underlying technology that powers these interactions.

 If your issue or contribution pertains directly to the core Ollama technology, please direct it to the appropriate [Ollama project repository](https://ollama.com/).
-Open WebUI's repository is dedicated to the web interface aspect only.
+ChatBTV's repository is dedicated to the web interface aspect only.

 ### 🚨 Reporting Issues